Backstage: The Story Behind India's High Growth YearsVIEW EVENT DETAILS

 Martin Wolf is Associate Editor and Chief Economics Commentator at the Financial Times, London.
 He was awarded the CBE (Commander of the British Empire) in 2000 for services to financial journalism.
 Mr Wolf won the Overseas Press Club of America’s prize for “best commentary on international news in any medium” for 2013 and the 2019 Lifetime Achievement Award at the Gerald Loeb Awards.
 He was a member of the UK’s Independent Commission on Banking in 2010-11.
 His most recent publication is The Shifts and The Shocks: What we’ve learned – and have still to learn – from the financial crisis.

-Entry: Free for members
+Admission free for members

 Taj Mahal Palace Hotel,